Introduction on split() Function in Java

 1. public String[] split(String regex)

-This method splits the string by using the regular expression on the given string; the entire string splits the string, and the resultant return form as an array string.
+This method splits the string using the regular expression on the given string; the entire string splits the string, and the resultant return form as an array string.
 In Java 1.4, the above method is introduced.
 Let’s see the example for splitting the string and the corresponding resultant output,

 Code: